marketmuse/editor/README.md

 * **style** *(object)* - Apply inline styles to the editor container.

-* **children** *(function)* - MMSEditor adopts the [function-as-children pattern](https://reactjs.org/docs/jsx-in-depth.html#functions-as-children) to be able to pass on some editor related data down to its children, including the api and even the text editor itself.
+* **children** *(function)* - MMSEditor adopts the [function-as-children pattern](https://reactjs.org/docs/jsx-in-depth.html#functions-as-children) to be able to pass on some editor related data down to its children, including the api and even the editor itself.
 Therefor, the children provided to this component **must** be a function.

 * **autoFocus** *(boolean)* - Focus upon mount.